Latex Mattress Range

 Latex is a mixture of organic compounds commonly extracted from rubber tree plants.
-It can be defined as the dispersion of either natural or synthetic polymer micro particles that are submerged in an aqueous medium (a liquid).
+It can be defined as the dispersion of natural polymer micro particles that are submerged in an aqueous medium (a liquid).
 So what does all that mean?
 Basically, it is a type of rubber particle placed in water.
-Latex can be either natural or synthetic.
 Natural latex is best described as a milky fluid which is extracted from the Rubber Trees, mainly those found in tropical climates and regions.
 It is also commonly known as the fluid substance that comes from plants, however it is somewhat different to sap.

 Synthetic latex, on the other hand, is man made, and includes materials such as styrene-butadiene rubber, acrylonitrile butadiene rubber, acrylic polymers and polyvinyl acetate.
 It can also include petrol chemicals that outgas and may cause a somewhat unpleasant smell.
 Due to this, some people might prefer natural latex.
 Low levels of synthetic latex can be found in multiple plants and foods.

-Combined or blended latex is a mixture of natural and synthetic latex, often branded as natural latex, which can be misleading.
-Some people think they prefer this type of latex because it can feel softer but the down side is that it can have premature collapsing and chemical off gassing problems.
+Combined or blended latex is a mixture of natural and synthetic latex, often branded as natural latex, which can be misleading and the down side is that it can have premature collapsing and chemical off gassing problems.

 How is Latex made?